Ian Happ Preview, Player Props: Cubs vs. Braves

 Ian Happ At The Plate

-- Among qualifying hitters in MLB, he ranks 105th in batting average, 23rd in on-base percentage, and 92nd in slugging.
+- Among qualified hitters in baseball, he ranks 101st in batting average, 26th in on-base percentage, and 83rd in slugging.

+- Happ is batting .263 with one homer during his last outings and is on a four-game hitting streak.

-- Happ has driven in a run in 47 games this season (30.5%), including 21 games with more than one RBI (13.6%).
-He has also driven home three or more of his team's runs in seven contests.
+- Happ has driven home a run in 48 games this season (31.0%), including more than one RBI in 14.2% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.